Eric Fryer (baseball): Milwaukee Brewers

 Fryer was drafted by the Milwaukee Brewers as a catcher and left fielder in the tenth round of the 2007 Major League Baseball Draft out of Ohio State.
 Fryer started his professional career with the Helena Brewers in 2007.
 Fryer spent the 2008 season with the West Virginia Power where he won the South Atlantic League batting title and was voted into the leagues All-Star game.
 He batted .335 with 10 home runs and 70 RBI on the year.

+New York Yankees

 On February 4, 2009, Fryer was traded to the New York Yankees in exchange for Chase Wright.

-New York Yankees

-Fryer played 59 games for the Tampa Yankees, hitting .300 with 15 stolen bases before being traded, along with Casey Erickson, to the Pittsburgh Pirates for Eric Hinske on June 29, 2009.
+Fryer played 59 games for the Tampa Yankees, hitting .300 with 15 stolen bases.

 Pittsburgh Pirates

+Fryer, along with Casey Erickson, was traded to the Pittsburgh Pirates in exchange for Eric Hinske on June 29, 2009.

-The Pirates called up Fryer for the first time to the major leagues on June 25, 2011.
-Fryer got his first major league hit on July 2, 2011, off Washington Nationals pitcher John Lannan.
-Fryer was designated for assignment on November 18, 2011.
-Fryer was promoted to the Pirates on June 26, 2012, then was optioned back to the minors on July 7, 2012, before being recalled again on September 1 and was designated for assignment on October 25, 2012.
-He elected for free agency on October 29, 2012.
-In 16 games with the Pirates over 2 seasons, Fryer hit 8-30 with 5 R and 1 SB.
+On June 25, 2011, Fryer was promoted to the major leagues for the first time.
+Fryer got his first major league hit on July 2, off Washington Nationals pitcher John Lannan.
+Fryer was designated for assignment on November 18.
+Fryer was promoted to the Pirates on June 26, 2012, then was optioned back to the minors on July 7, before being recalled again on September 1 and designated for assignment on October 25.
+He elected free agency on October 29.
+In 16 games with the Pirates over 2 seasons, Fryer went 8-for-30 with five runs and one stolen base.

 Minnesota Twins

-On November 10, 2012, Fryer signed a minor league deal with the Minnesota Twins with an invitation to spring training.
+On November 10, 2012, Fryer signed a minor league contract with the Minnesota Twins that included an invitation to spring training.
 He spent the season with the Triple-A Rochester Red Wings.
 His contract was selected by the Twins on September 9, after Rochester was eliminated from the International League playoffs.
-He hit his first major-league home run off Tommy Milone of Oakland, a 424 foot solo shot to center in a game the Twins lost 18–3.
+He hit his first major-league home run off Tommy Milone of the Oakland Athletics, a 424-foot solo shot to center in a game the Twins lost 18–3.
 While up with the Twins for 6 games he hit .385 (5-for-13).

 He was competing for the back-up catcher role along with Chris Herrmann and Josmil Pinto in 2014.
-He hit 3-11 with 3 RBI in 7 games in Spring Training, however that position was eventually given to Pinto.
+He went 3–for–11 with 3 RBI in 7 games in Spring Training, however that position was eventually given to Pinto.
 Fryer began 2014 once again with Rochester.
-He was outrighted to AAA on December 23, 2014.
+He was outrighted to Triple–A on December 23, 2014.

-He was recalled from AAA Rochester on July 8, 2015 after hitting over .300 on the year and being selected for Team USA to play in the Pan American Games.
+Fryer was recalled from Triple–A Rochester on July 8, 2015, after hitting over .300 on the year and being selected for Team USA to play in the Pan American Games.